eriknyquist/nedry/README.rst

 * ``jokes``: Any jokes remembered by the bot from discord users will be stored here.

+* ``timezones``: Dict that maps discord user ID numbers to the IANA name of the timezone they are in.
+  When you tell the bot your timezone with the "timezone" command, this is where it is stored.

 * ``command_log_file``: Enter desired filename to log commands received from discord messages.
   Set to "null" if you don't want to log commands.

-* ``config_write_delay_seconds``: Enter the desired cooldown time (in seconds) for commands that write changes to the bot config file here (makes it more difficult for someone with admin privileges to spam the disk).

 * ``startup_message``: Enter the message you would like the bot to send when it comes online after being started up here.
   Message may contain the following format tokens: